XRPLF/XRPL-Standards/XLS-20/README.md

 |----------------|:----------------:|:-----------:|:---------------:|
 | `NFTokenOffers`     |:heavy_check_mark:| `array`     | `VECTOR256`     |

-An array of ledger entry IDs, each identifying an **`NFTokenOffer`** object, which should be cancelled by this transaction.
+An array of ledger entry IDs, each identifying an **`NFTokenOffer`** object that should be cancelled by this transaction.

 It is an error if an entry in this list points to an object that is not an **`NFTokenOffer`** object.
 It is not an error if an entry in this list points to an object that does not exist.